 You have lots of options for how to hang your hammock.
 If your chosen model doesn't come with a suspension system, you can either purchase one (of which there are plenty to choose from, in varying lengths, materials, and styles), or you can rig up your own system with rope or webbing.
 Please remember that it is highly discouraged to suspend your setup with rope alone, as it's very hard on the trees.
 A proper suspension system is preferred, or you will need to pad the rope with foam, towels, etc. to help protect the cambium layer of the tree.
 When the bark on a tree gets damaged, it can quickly have devastating effects.

-If you choose to rig up your own suspension system, the best option is one-inch nylon webbing — it is inexpensive, durable, easy to find, and is wide enough to be safe for trees.
-Nylon webbing also comes in different widths, so for lighter weight backpacking where trees and anchors are durable, 3/4" webbing works fine and sheds a few ounces.
+If you choose to rig up your own suspension system, the best option is one-inch nylon webbing - it is inexpensive, durable, easy to find, and is wide enough to be safe for trees, though wider will be even safer.
+Nylon webbing also comes in different widths, so for lighter weight backpacking where trees and anchors are durable, 3/4" webbing can work fine and sheds a few ounces.
 Regardless of where you are camping or what system you already have, it's never a bad idea to bring a few extra feet of webbing to extend your system in case trees and anchors aren't conveniently close together.

 Climbing grade carabiners are ideal for connecting to a suspension system.
 Most hammocks are built with a short bit of cord at either end where the material is gathered, though some lighter models eschew the extra cord in place of threading a carabiner straight through the fabric, like on the Grand Trunk Nano 7.
 Consider how your system needs to be hung and who will be using it before buying a carabiner - you don't want to find yourself on the ground due to using a carabiner that wasn't properly weight-rated!
 Our favorite carabiners, which you can read about here, are lightweight wiregate models.